starnetnfts-git/dev_documentation/benchmarks/README.md

 the sealers accepted it, the block can (finally) be considered as valid.
 In case that the leader delays in submitting the block, some back-up sealers can take its place and propose another block instead.
 The time between two consecutive blocks is called block time.
-Despite the fact that in PoA networks theoretical block time is fixed by configuration, it can fluctuates due to synchronization and network delays.
+Despite the fact that in PoA networks theoretical block time is fixed by configuration, it can fluctuate due to synchronization and network delays.
 That is why it is interesting to measure real block times given other varying blockchain parameters, e.g. number of sealers and Gas Limit (which determines the block size).
 The block time configuration parameter can be used to set the maximum network throughput, as evaluated in Gas Limit section.